fefranco97/app-ride/README.md

-# App-Ride 🚵‍♂️ -> Work in progress
+# App-Ride 🚵‍♂️ -> Work in progress 🚧

+HTML + CSS + JavaScript + Bootstrap app that will track all the route on a bike race

+- It can be used for another purposes, like tracking snowboarding, racing, mountain bike etc...

+---

 | Functionality                               | Is Done ? |
 | ------------------------------------------- | --------- |